Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 How do I prepare for hiking in the winter?

 Wool is your friend along with lightweight breathable and waterproof layers.
-We created the Colorado capsule wardrobe to help alleviate the dreaded “Oh crap, I forgot” moments.
+For each season, we’ve created a short checklist of what to bring and wear on the best hikes in Colorado.
+Simple reminders help alleviate the “Oh crap, I forgot” moments.

 is Colorado Springs worth visiting in the winter?